turtle7373/cs330projectcode/README.md

 Both my files are already made with java and made executable to a jar file. so you can go right to testing after you clone it.

+Both files were made into an executbale via the use if eclispe app.

+The steps where open eclispe and exporting as a runnable JAR file.

 If you want to use gradle you can run gradle clean to gradle shadowJar and it will clean removes the build file and shadowJar will remakes the file.

 You can also build an execuatble jar file with /gradlew jar on the java files is another option in linux/ubuntu.